DIY Laundry Detergent

 I highly recommend storing the detergent, the Borax, and the Super Washing Soda in glass airtight containers.

-This is actually a really good question because humidity causes havoc with borax.
-Over time it will become clumpy, or even like a total brick.
-I highly recommend you store your borax in an airtight container as shown above filled with detergent or use mason jars.
+This is an excellent question because humidity causes havoc with borax.
+Over time, it will become clumpy or even like a total brick.
+I highly recommend storing your borax in an airtight container filled with detergent or using mason jars.

 Final Word

-Please let me know if you have tried making my DIY Laundry Detergent, I would love to hear.
-We are all aware of how much everything has gone up in price, right?
-If you’re like me, you’re willing to try new things that save money while still providing the same quality results.
+Please let me know if you’ve tried making my DIY Laundry Detergent; I would love to hear from you.
+We know how much everything has gone up in price, right?
+If you’re like me, you’re willing to try new things that save money while providing the same, or better, quality results.

-Well, the ingredients I used today have really gone up as well.
-Even so, this recipe uses so little per laundry batch, I’m still saving money.
+Well, the ingredients I used today have gone up as well.
+This recipe uses so little detergent/soap per laundry batch that I still save money.
 May God Bless this world, Linda

 Hi Linda!
 I’ve used this for several years now.
 I love it!
 It cleans better than any other laundry soap I’ve ever used.
 This is soap, not detergent.
 I like that I know what’s in it.